nik-rev/ferrishot/CONTRIBUTING.md

 # Contributing

-`ferrishot` takes a screenshot of the current desktop and creates a new window with background set to the taken screenshot.
+**How it works**: `ferrishot` takes a screenshot of the current desktop and creates a new window with background set to the taken screenshot.

 Some pointers: